roryp/reliable-web-app-pattern-java-workshop/Part7-Performance-Efficiency/README.md

 ## Exercise - Caching monitoring

-- As per Part 4, let's create some traffic.
-Navigate to https://<FRONT_DOOR_URL>/index and refresh the page.
-- As we witnessed in Part 4, the first time you refresh the page, a call to GitHub is made.
-In subsequent requests, we see that the API call was only 55ms because it didn't have to connect to PostgreSQL Server and instead used the data from Azure Cache for Redis.
-- As we witnessed in Part 6, we can use Application Insights to view these cache hits:
+We can use Application Insights to view cache hits:
     - Navigate to your application resource group
     - Select the **Azure Redis Cache**.
     - Select **Application Insights** from the left-hand menu.